 Cool Down After Your Workout

-After a good run, you will want to sit or lie down immediately, but you should always hold on to that thought and cool down first.
+After a good, long run, you will want to sit or lie down immediately, but you should always hold on to that thought and cool down first, be your own running coach.
 Your heartbeat tends to increase a great deal while you indulge in sweaty exercise, and you need to bring your body to a manageable temperature.

 Even if you want to shift from a run to a walk, you will have to cool down first.
 If you don’t, you will feel a bit dizzy or agitated when you shift to a brisk or a light walk.
 Stopping suddenly also causes other issues like a surge of head and back pain.
 Your blood pressure and your heartbeat also decrease rapidly, causing your body to tire down easily.